The one-pagers and reports featured below fall under the following topics:

 Survey finding project national trends in support for the arts by large and small businesses across our nation.
 Read more about the survey and arts & business on the Partnership Movement website.

-United Arts Funds One-Pager - Updated November 2013
+United Arts Funds Statistical Report for Fiscal Year 2017 Fact Sheet - Updated November 2018

 United Arts Funds (UAFs) are private organizations that raise money to broaden support for the arts, encourage attendance and participation, promote excellence in the arts and arts management, and ensure that arts organizations are financially stable.
 UAF campaigns are combined or federated appeals for arts funding conducted annually to raise unrestricted money on behalf of three or more arts, culture, and/or science organizations.